Ecological urbanism: Scholarship

-Criticism of ecological urbanism
+Criticism

 Ecological urbanism has been criticized as an idea that is loosely defined from a set of flashy projects.
-These are expensive schemes with a commercial and esthetic purpose that satisfy a local or regional ambition to invest in ecology or sustainability without posing a more globally applicable approach.
+These are expensive schemes with a commercial and aesthetic purpose that satisfy a local or regional ambition to invest in ecology or sustainability without posing a more globally applicable approach.
 A true merger of landscape architecture with the field of Urban Ecology lacks.
-From this criticism Frederick Steiner introduced landscape ecological urbanism as an approach that can include the field of urban ecology and Wybe Kuitert has shown how such integrative planning and management of the city should rely on analysis.
+From this criticism Frederick Steiner introduced landscape ecological urbanism as an approach that can include the field of urban ecology.
+Wybe Kuitert has shown how such integrative planning and management of the city should rely on analysis.
 Discerning the potential quality of wild nature in the city is a first step to see how new urban ecology might be developed.
 Potential vegetation maps for a city are the tool to this end.